jacpul/approxcount/README.md

 ## submission

-Submit your code, your spreadsheet, and your text answers in a tarball via Moodle by the due date.
+Submit your code, your spreadsheet, and your text answers in a tarball via the course website by the due date.